sangstar/random/README.md

 Chi-square
-1. Takes data as a contingency table
+1. Takes data as a contingency table.
-2. Assumes table does not include totals
+2. Assumes table does not include totals.